kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 {{< /note >}}

 ### Restricted Pod Security Standard changes
-Another important change, made in Kubernetes v1.25 is that the  _restricted_ Pod security has been updated to use the `pod.spec.os.name` field.
+Another important change, made in Kubernetes v1.25 is that the  _Restricted_ policy has been updated to use the `pod.spec.os.name` field.
 Based on the OS name, certain policies that are specific to a particular OS can be relaxed for the other OS.

 #### OS-specific policy controls
 Restrictions on the following controls are only required if `.spec.os.name` is not `windows`:
 - Privilege Escalation
 - Seccomp
-- Linux Capabilities
+- Capabilities

 ## FAQ